Performing Trade Studies Using Analyzer and Astrogator

 3. Close the Parametric Study.

-4. Closing the Design Explorer window also closes the chart.
+4. Closing the Data Explorer window also closes the chart.

-The Optimization Tool is a collection of optimization algorithms that can be used within Analyzer.
-Currently over 30 algorithms are available including gradient based optimizers, genetic algorithms, multi-objective algorithms, and other heuristic search methods (see Algorithm Comparison Chart).
+The Optimization Tool is a collection of optimization algorithms that you can use within Analyzer.
+Many algorithms are available, including gradient based optimizers, genetic algorithms, multiobjective algorithms, and other heuristic search methods (see Algorithm Comparison Chart).
 A common graphical user interface is provided to define optimization problems.
 An algorithm selection wizard is also provided to make it easy to choose algorithms that will work best for the problem at hand.

 1. Return to Analyzer.